yannicklerestif/meta-pojos/README.md

 # meta-pojos
 ## What is it ?
 Meta Pojos is an eclipse plugin hat allows you to browse your Java code.
 The querying is done in Java, allowing you to use your favorite IDE for content assist.
-For example, to get all calls to all methods named `getXXX` in classes whose name contains `DAO` you can do this :
+For example, to get all calls to all methods containing `get` in classes whose name contains `DAO` you can do this :
 ```java
 mp.allClasses().filter(clazz -> (clazz.getName().contains("DAO")).getMethods().getCallsTo();
 ```